mrigakshi30/TheSparksFoundationTasks/README.md

 Prediction using Unsupervised ML

 From the given ‘Iris’ dataset, predict the optimum number of clusters and represent it visually.
 Dataset : https://bit.ly/3kXTdox

+**Task 3 (Level - Intermediate)**

+Prediction using Decision Tree Algorithm

+For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+Dataset : https://bit.ly/3kXTdox